gmhislop/caregiver-booking-system/README.md

 ### Application Guide
 * The homepage overview of recently made bookings and top performing care providers.
 * You can log in or create an account via the Login page.
-In addition, a test account can also be used: username test@test.nl
+In addition, a test account can also be used:<br>
+	username test@test.nl<br>
 	password: Test123!
 * Creating an account requires a unique username, unique email address and password.
 * After creating an account, you can log in to the web application.